 During this procedure, a special laser is used to make tiny burns that seal the retina and stop vessels from growing and leaking.
 Hundreds of tiny spots of laser are placed in the retina to reduce the risk of vitreous hemorrhage and retinal detachment.
 Targeted laser applications can treat specific areas in the central vision that are leaking.
 The laser is used to destroy all of the dead areas of retina where blood vessels have been closed.
 When these areas are treated with the laser, the retina stops manufacturing new blood vessels, and those that are already present tend to decrease or disappear.

-The goal of pan-retinal photocoagulation is to prevent the development of new vessels over the retina and elsewhere, not to regain lost vision.
+The goal of pan-retinal photocoagulation is to prevent the development of new vessels over the retina and elsewhere, but you may not regain vision that has already been lost.

 Pan-retinal photocoagulation is for those: